 Have a change of shoes for the tea houses.
 We had closed-toed sandals and they worked ok.
 I ended up purchasing down booties in Namche.
 My feet resemble icicles so some down lovin’ was the perfect way to end a long day trekking.
 I’d also recommend packing a pair of thick wooly socks for any cold days.

 We trekked in early March and it was COLD.
 There was an unusual spring storm that rolled through and sent temperatures to 0 deg F (-18 C) once the sun went down.
 Even I wasn’t prepared to deal with it.
 There were definitely times where it was tough to cope with the cold, especially if the sun wasn’t out or it was windy.

 Once you arrived at the teahouse we discovered that the best course of action was to hang out in the main area near the stove and not huddled in your sleeping bag.
 First, change out of your sweaty clothes.
 A rough rule of thumb is to have a set of clothes for trekking and a set of clothes for the tea houses.
 It feels good to put on relatively clean clothes after hiking all day.
 Fresher clothes feel warmer.
 The tea house common areas were usually warmed by the sun and the fires were lit by 4 pm unless there was crummy weather.

 My last piece of advice: remain positive.
 Complaining isn’t going to change your situation so the best course of action is to focus on something different and bundle up.
 You’re in the middle of the most stunning mountain range in the world!

-Enjoy it.
+Enjoy your trekking adventure in Nepal.
 Every minute of it.
 The uphill grinds leave you with a deep sense of satisfaction.
 Sleepless nights at high altitude greet you with a breathtaking mountain sunrise.
 Stop caring about your dirty hair.
 Savor that Himalayan hot tea.
 Embrace the camaraderie by a communal stove.
 Nepal breathes beauty in each moment.